adammitha/sparklite-client/DESIGN.md

 ### SparkLite Client
 The SparkLite client module is responsible for constructing HTTP requests from the user's input, processing responses and handling errors gracefully on behalf of the consumer of the SparkLite library.

+The SparkLite client library defines several messages (see `src/message.rs`) that it can send to the SparkLite server.
+Because both the client and server are implemented in the same language, we were able to share these data structures between the two implementations to make communication simpler.

+The package also contains a simple CLI that demonstrates the features of the client library.
+It implements commands for loading a dataset and applying a simple filter to the test dataset.
+See the screencast at the bottom of the README for a demonstration of how to use the CLI.

 ## Challenges and Lessons Learned
 ### Rust